Ford S-MAX (2015-2023) Review

 It's worth noting that the test has become significantly stricter since, but the S-MAX should still score pretty well today in terms of its structural strength and crash protection.

-All versions come with driver and passenger airbags; front side impact airbags; driver’s knee bolster airbag; driver and passenger first, second and third row side curtain airbags; and rear side impact airbags.
-That's pretty much par for the course these days, though.
+All versions had driver and passenger airbags; front side impact airbags; driver’s knee bolster airbag; driver and passenger first, second and third row side curtain airbags; and rear side impact airbags.

-All models also come with Ford’s Curve Control system, which controls understeer by reducing engine torque and applying the brakes.
-There’s also active rollover protection across the range, along with three Isofix points on the second row of seats, front and rear parking sensors, pre-collision assist and cruise control.
+All models also had Ford’s Curve Control system, which controlled understeer by reducing engine torque and applying the brakes.
+There was also active rollover protection across the range, along with three Isofix points on the second row of seats, front and rear parking sensors, pre-collision assist and cruise control.

-Lane-keeping assist, traffic sign recognition and LED daytime running lights are standard on all except the Zetec model.
-Other assistance systems, such as active park assist, blind spot information and adaptive cruise control are available as an option pack.
+Lane-keeping assist, traffic sign recognition and LED daytime running lights were standard on all except the Zetec model.
+Other assistance systems, such as active park assist, blind spot information and adaptive cruise control were optional extras.

-Only the Vignale trim gets a rear-view camera and adaptive LED headlights as standard.
+Only the Vignale trim had a rear-view camera and adaptive LED headlights as standard.

 MPG and fuel costs: What does a Ford S-MAX cost to run?